 As there are less than 10 registered learners at Ysgol Felinwnda in the January 2023 census, it is considered a "small school" under the Standards and Organisation (Wales) Act 2013.
 In accordance with the Schools Organisation Code this allows the authority to follow a simpler procedure in order to close the school.
 In particular, the requirement to consult in general is not needed, and the only thing that is required is to hold an objection period.
-We will do this by publishing a statutory notice on the proposal and allowing 28 days for parents, learners, staff and other stakeholders to respond to the proposal.
-We will then submit an objection report and submit it to the Council's Cabinet to decide on the next steps.
+We did this by publishing a statutory notice on the proposal and allowing 28 days for parents, learners, staff and other stakeholders to respond to the proposal and then submitting an objection report to the Council's Cabinet to decide on the next steps.